Learn industry-standard software

 From world-class game development studios in Australia to the excitement of launching your own indie studio, to helping brands across a variety of sectors navigate gamification to engage with their customers.
 You could find yourself creating the next viral hit for people to play on the train to work!

-Learn the elements of all art creation such as line, form, colour, texture, value and shape as well as different creative drawing styles using various techniques.
-Students will also be challenged to venture out of their comfort zones and broaden their understandings of styles and mediums, as well as develop their knowledge of theory and research on successful creative drawing.
+In this subject, students will be introduced to the basics of drawing.
+They will learn the basic fundamentals of all art creation such as: line, form, colour, texture, value and shape.
+Students will learn different creative drawing styles and apply them using various techniques.
+Students will also be challenged to venture out of their comfort zones and broaden their understanding of styles and mediums, as well as develop their knowledge of theory and research on successful creative drawing.

-The key focus of this subject is the fusing of three elements: photography, cinematography and editing.
+In this subject, students will be introduced to shooting and editing.
+The key focus of the subject is the fusing of three elements: photography, cinematography and editing.
 In engaging with best practice and widely used industry techniques, ‘Shooting & Editing’ challenges students to take a quick glimpse of screen production.
 A key learning outcome is that students produce their own material, photographs and videos, and edit them for multiple modern screen media platforms.

-Learn the processes used in animation.
-Explore the basic concepts and crafts of character design such as character animation, timing, movement, composition and background art.
+In this subject, students will learn the processes used in animation.
+They will explore the basic concepts and crafts of character design such as character animation, timing, movement, composition and background art.
+These concepts will be drawn from traditional methodologies and will be applied using stop motion.
+Students will develop critical, conceptual and practical skills appropriate to creating animation.

-Analyse and critique digital media using a theoretical framework of ‘Entertainment’.
-Learn how to differentiate genre and forms of narrative communicative meaning, and how to critique narrative structure and visual style in depth.
+In this subject, students analyse and critique digital media using a theoretical framework of ‘Entertainment’.
+Students also learn how to differentiate genre and forms of narrative communicative meaning.
+To ensure students are conversant in screen language on completion of the subject, they learn and critique narrative structure and visual style in depth.
 Elements of storytelling (e.g. theme and motif, design elements, mise en scene) are incorporated into the studies as well visual coding within digital media.

-Learn the principles of game design and how to apply these effectively to your own games.
-Review case studies of traditional and electronic games to modern games and contemporary industry standards.
+In this subject, students learn the principles of game design and how to apply these effectively to their own games.
+Students critically review case studies of traditional and electronic games to modern games and contemporary industry standards.
 The outcome will be the ability for the student to design engaging and effective games and game mechanics.